ryanolee/go-pot/README.md

 - **Small Profile**: Go pot can run on extremely low resource machines and is designed to be as lightweight as possible.
 - **Clustering Support**: Go pot can be run in a clustered mode where multiple instances can share information about how long bots are willing to wait for a response.
 Also in cluster mode nodes can be configured to restart / reallocate IP addresses to avoid being blacklisted by connecting clients.
 - **Customizable**: Go pot can be customized to respond with different different response times support for more protocols is planned.

 ## Installation
 Go pot is distributed as a standalone go binary or docker image.
 You can download the latest release from the [releases page](https://github.com/ryanolee/go-pot/releases).
 Docker images are available on the [ghcr.io registry](https://github.com/ryanolee/go-pot/pkgs/container/go-pot).

-## Rationale
-There is a constant storm of bots scanning the internet for vulnerabilities.
-These bots aim to find and exploit vulnerable services as quickly as possible by scouring the internet for vulnrable internet connected services.
-Go pot aims to slow down these bots down by trying to keep them connected for as long as possible.
-And pollute their databases with fake secrets in the process.
-This extends to more conventional use cases where go pot can be used in a more conventional setup to dispatch unwanted traffic to service that can be used to deter further attacks.

 ### Docker
 In order to run an example instance of go-pot using docker, you can use the following command: